cockroachdb/docs/v21.2/deploy-cockroachdb-on-aws.md

 	- If you are creating a new security group, add the [inbound rules](#step-2-configure-your-network) from the next step.
 Otherwise note the ID of the security group.

-- When creating the instance, you will download a private key file used to securely connect to your instances.
-Decide where to place this file, and note the file path for later commands.
+- When creating the instance, you will be prompted to specify an EC2 key pair.
+For more information on key pairs, see the [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
+These are used to securely connect to your instances and should be encrypted (e.g., `ssh-keygen -p -f $keypairfile` in Linux).

 For more details, see [Hardware Recommendations](recommended-production-settings.html#hardware) and [Cluster Topology](recommended-production-settings.html#topology).